 News & Announcements

-The News page is where Dime Software posts updates about the product directly inside the app - new releases, scheduled maintenance windows, and other platform-wide announcements.
-It is split into two sections: Announcements at the top and a Releases timeline underneath.
+The News page brings Dime Software's product updates straight into the app: new releases, scheduled maintenance windows, and other platform-wide announcements.
+It has two sections: Announcements at the top and a Releases timeline underneath.

 Announcements